 Manuscript Map of the Newly Created Administrative Territory of Karikal and its 3 Communes

-Fine french manuscript map of the Territory of Karikal, showing the territory as newly divided into divided into communes under the Decree of March 12, 1880.
+Fine hand drawn map of the Territory of Karikal, showing the territory as newly divided into divided into communes under the Decree of March 12, 1880.

 The three communes named and shown are Karaikal, Nedouneadou ( Nedungadu) and La Grande-aldee (Tirumalairayan).

 The map shows towns, principal and secondary roads, bridges, rivers, and other details.